Campral (Acamprosate Calcium)

 Dosage Instructions

-For adults weighing 60 kg or more: Take 2 tablets three times daily with meals.
-For adults weighing less than 60 kg: Take 2 tablets in the morning, 1 tablet at midday, and 1 tablet at night, all with meals.
-Swallow tablets whole with water – do not break, crush, or chew them as they have a special coating to prevent stomach upset.
-Treatment usually continues for one year.
+For adults weighing 60 kg or more, the usual dosage is 2 tablets three times daily with meals.
+For those weighing less than 60 kg, the recommended dosage is 2 tablets in the morning, 1 tablet at midday, and 1 tablet at night, all taken with meals.

 What If You Miss a Dose?